Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems

 \item $I_{\mathfrak{S}}$ is a prime, and Gorenstein ideal of codimension four.

 \item $\mathfrak{S}_{\mathbb{A}}^{8}$ and $\mathfrak{S}_{\mathbb{A}}^{8}\cap\{u_{2}=0\}$ are normal.

 \item $R_{\mathfrak{S}}$ is a UFD. \end{enumerate}

-\item The weighted projectivization $\mathfrak{S}_{\mP}^{7}$ of $\mathfrak{S}_{\mA}^{8}$ with some positive weights of coordinates is $\mQ$-factorial and has Picard number one (we refer to Example \ref{exa:We-consider-theEx20652} for an example of such a set of weights).
+\item The weighted projectivization $\mathfrak{S}_{\mP}^{7}$ of $\mathfrak{S}_{\mA}^{8}$ with some positive weights on the coordinates is $\mQ$-factorial and has Picard number one (we refer to Example \ref{exa:We-consider-theEx20652} for an example of such a set of weights).

 \item